For all international students

 The full application must:

-- be submitted online by noon (Brussels time) on October 15, 2021 by partner (c) in consultation with partner (b) and the identified researcher
+- be submitted online on April 1, 2022 by partner (c) in consultation with partner (b) and the identified researcher

 - be accompanied by a formal commitment between the said partners to carry out the research.